 We say that somebody sees the world in black and white when they seem to be lacking nuance and attention to detail and specificity.
 But there’s a whole world of shades between black and white.
 A spectrum of nuances and possibilities.
-And sometimes it’s exactly because we restrict ourselves to black and white that we can better express visually what is unique, interesting, or unusual about our subject.
+And often it’s precisely because we restrict ourselves to black and white that we can better express visually what is unique, interesting, or unusual about our subject.
 It’s a creative freedom that is found precisely by working with constraints.